datawiza-inc/wordpress-proxy-auth-plugin/README.md

 * The plugin retrieves the user role from the JWT token and sets it as the user\'s role in WordPress.
 * The plugin expects the JWT token including user id and role as a HTTP header `DW-Token`.

-## Plugin Configuraiton in Wordpress
+## Plugin Configuration in Wordpress

 In `Setting` -> `Datawiza Proxy Auth`, you need to input a private secret which is used as a Cryptography Key.
 Such secret is shared among the plugin and the reverse proxy which is responsible for passing the JWT token to the plugin.
 The Signing Algorithm for the JWT token is `HS256`.